aws-samples/aws-management-and-governance-samples/AWSCloudTrail/cloudtraillake-orchestrator/README.md

 ## Getting started

-1. Create a CloudTrail Lake event data store.
-Get its Arn and update the CloudtraillakeEventDataStoreArn variable in `config.ts`
+1. Create a CloudTrail Lake event data store from the [CloudTrail Lake console](https://console.aws.amazon.com/cloudtrailv2/home#/lake).
+Copy the event data store ARN from the Event data stores tab in the console.
+2. [Optional] Create an AWS Cloud9 environment from the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/home) if you do not already have an environment for deploying CDK projects.
+3. Check out this GitHub repository in your environment using `git clone`
+4. Update the *CloudtraillakeEventDataStoreArn* variable in the [config.ts](config.ts) file with the ARN of the event data store you copied in step 1.
+Save the file.
+5. Run `npm i @matthewbonig/state-machine` to install the 3rd party npm package.
+6. Run `npm run build` to compile the typecript
+7. Run `cdk bootstrap aws://{account-id}/{region}` with your AWS account ID and the region to which you will deploy this solution.
+You may need to run `npm install -g aws-cdk` if you get an error about the CDK version being outdated in your environment.
+8. Run `cdk synth` to generate the Cloudformation template.
-2. `cdk deploy`
+9. Run `cdk deploy` to deploy the stack

+After the solution is deployed, go to the [AWS Step Functions console](https://console.aws.amazon.com/states/home#/statemachines) to view the state machine and start an execution to see it in action.
+The sample state machine depends on having a service limit quota increase request pending or completed.

 ## When editing your state machine

 You can use this project as a base to get started building your own business logic.
-Edit `lib/cloudtraillake-orchestrator-stack.ts` with any resources you would like deployed as part of the solution.
-You can use Step Functions Workflow Studio to modify your state machine visually, and then copy the JSON definition and paste it into `step-functions/state-machine.json`.
-Then if you need any overrides added, those are defined in the overrides parameter of the state machine in `lib/cloudtraillake-orchestrator-stack.ts`
+1. Edit [lib/cloudtraillake-orchestrator-stack.ts](lib/cloudtraillake-orchestrator-stack.ts) with any resources you would like deployed as part of the solution.
+Visit this [CDK Workshop](https://cdkworkshop.com/) to learn more.
+2. You can use Step Functions Workflow Studio to modify your state machine visually, and then copy the JSON definition and paste it into [step-functions/state-machine.json](step-functions/state-machine.json).
+3. Then if you need any overrides added, those are defined in the *overrides* parameter of the state machine in [lib/cloudtraillake-orchestrator-stack.ts](lib/cloudtraillake-orchestrator-stack.ts)
+4. After making your desired changes, save the files, and run `cdk synth` and `cdk deploy`.
+Optionally, you can run `cdk watch` to hot-swap deploy whenever you save a file while you are developing.

 ## Useful commands